ONSdigital/robo-scrolly/README.md

 The template is design to use PUG templates and wide-format CSV files, as created within [this editor](https://github.com/ONSvisual/robo-editor).

+Note: If you'd like to create semi-automated articles on standalone pages, please use this [alternative template](https://github.com/ONSvisual/robo-article).

 ## Getting started

 Create a fork or local copy of this repository, and then run the following command to install dependencies: